 An immigration judge's refusal to grant a person's asylum claim hardly means he or she does not face serious, life-threatening harm in the Northern Triangle of El Salvador, Honduras or Guatemala.
-The bottom line is that for many Central Americans, deportation means the forcible return to a cauldron of lifedoubling down.
-White House press secretary Josh Earnest said Friday that the enforcement strategy will not change.
+The bottom line is that for many Central Americans, deportation means the forcible return to a cauldron of lifethreatening violence.